schnick3rs/cardz/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Terms

+A *Project*

+A *Repository* is a fixed set of defined/filled cartz.

+A *Deck* is a (selected) subset of cartz used for printing.

+Cartz have a **, defining the object structure and therefore may be very specific

+Cartz have a *theme*, they use the same underlying object structure but may impose major changes to the element arrangement and what flavours are availible.
+> Examples would be futuristic, medival, cyberpunk, steam

+Cartz can have a *flavour*, those are adjustments that mostly change the colors or background images used.
+They only rearange elements sligthly.

+## routes
 /
 > print from JSON | build-in set